Also on this page:

 Thumb through the Honolulu-based resources above or visit Aloha United Way 2-1-1 to find financial resources related to healthcare, housing, child care and education in the Pearl City vicinity.

 Hilo, the biggest city on the Big Island, shelters several thousand postsecondary students at UH Hilo and Hawaii Community College.
 Though Hilo is not as tourist-centric as Honolulu, judging by the cost of living you’d still think you were on a resort.
 The cost of food, healthcare, utilities and transportation are all well above the national average.
-However, Hilo residents who are open to renting instead of buying can get a decent deal, with most properties hovering around national averages.
-Hilo students can further lower costs by getting around town with Hele-On, Hawaii County’s public bus system, which gives them a 50 percent discount.
+However, Hilo residents who are open to renting instead of buying can get a decent deal.
+Hilo students can further lower costs by getting around town with Hele-On, Hawaii County’s public bus system, which gives them a 50% discount.

 Because you have to get on a plane to get to Honolulu from Hilo, residents of the latter have wisely created their own social programs that can help college student afford everyday costs as they study.
 Here are a few: